AccountableFederatedMachineLearning/etb/README.md

 - `http GET localhost:5000/facts` lists all facts on the node in JSON format

 - `http POST localhost:5000/facts/add fact="test('dbs sd', 3)"` submits a
   new claim to the node.
 The principal is the user id with which the node was started.

-- `http PUT localhost:5000/goals/"test(X, 3)"` adds a goal of the given form.
+- `http POST localhost:5000/goals/add goal="test(X, 3)"` adds a
+  goal of the given form.
   This is useful to trigger backchaining, since not *all* consequences of all rules are computed automatically.
 For example, suppose one has a program with the following clause: